 Acquire a Massachusetts fishing license here.

-Visit the section dedicated to fishing activities for kids in MA, including stories, fish photos and tips for where and how to take a kid fishing in MA.
+Visit the section dedicated to activities for kids in MA, including stories, fish photos and tips for where and how to take a kid fishing in MA.
 Please send us your recommendations and we will be happy to consider them for publication.

 State of MA Fishing Guides